bfla/eportfolio-demo/README.md

 ## Todos
 Before this can be a real app...
+- Group galleries
 - Edit existing projects
-- Public portfolios
+- Public portfolios and Public browsing
-- Group pages
 - Needs public vs private works
 - Needs pagination on the ExploreWorks page
 - Needs collaborators